shakacode/rescript-on-rails-tutorial/README.md

 ## Reference implementation

-This app is baed on the reference implementation of the sample application from [*Ruby on Rails Tutorial:
+This app is based on the reference implementation of the sample application from [*Ruby on Rails Tutorial:
 Learn Web Development with Rails*](https://www.railstutorial.org/) (6th Edition)